kit-data-manager/webpage/_metastore/documentation/installation/setup-metastore.markdown

 logging.level.root: ERROR
 logging.level.edu.kit: WARN
 ```
-# RabbitMQ
+# Token Management
 NOTE
 : jwtSecret has to be configured if you want to use the search functionality
-togehter with authentication.
+together with authentication.
 In that case the jwtSecret of MetaStore and
 indexing-service should contain the same value.

 ```